 It’s important to select a dentist who enjoys performing cosmetic dentistry.
 It’s equally important to select a dentist that you feel comfortable with.
 That way, he or she will be able to suggest what will work best for your individual needs.

 Yes.
 Professional whitening, done under the supervision of a dentist, produces better results.
-Your newly whitened teeth with be more natural looking, more even and the results will be tailored towards your individual smile.
+Your newly whitened teeth will be more natural-looking, more even and the results will be tailored towards your individual smile.
 Over-the-counter products create a much less natural look.

 Whitening is just one procedure used to fix a damaged smile.
 However, it is one of the most common.

 Professional whitening can be done both in our office and at home.
 The teeth are whitened according to specific desires.
 A highly concentrated whitening gel is used, which creates dramatic results.
 The whitening products are not available over-the-counter and, for optimal results, their application must be supervised by a trained dentist.
 Over-the-counter products will not produce the level of whitening that your dentist’s treatment provides.

 Additionally, our team will create molds of your teeth, so you will have applicator trays designed specifically for your mouth.
 This results in whitening which is much more even and natural-looking than over-the-counter treatments.